mmoreno43/aws_project/README.md

 Click on **Create User**.

-**This next step is very important, because we only get one shot to see the secret acces key.**
+**This next step is very important, because we only get one shot to see the secret access key.**

 There are a few ways we can do this.
 One of them being downloading the **.csv** file.
 You can copy the keys to a notepad or text file or simply use a pencil and scratch piece of paper to write them down.

-For this example I will download the **.csv** file since that is the easiet.
+For this example I will download the **.csv** file since that is the easiest.

 We will input these keys for the future when we get into Travis CI.